Cushion and

 A pelvic obliquity build-up is a customized adjustment added to one side of a cushion to correct or accommodate uneven pelvic height.
 It helps level a reducible obliquity or safely support a non-reducible one to improve alignment, comfort, and pressure distribution.

-A modification in which small cutouts or recessed areas are created at the rear corners of the cushion to accommodate the wheelchair’s back canes.
-This allows the cushion to sit fully and securely on the seat pan without interference, preventing forward displacement and ensuring proper alignment with the back support.
+A modification in which small cutouts or recessed areas are created to accommodate wheelchair components such as back canes, seat belt straps, or seat rails.
+This allows the cushion to sit fully and securely on the seat pan without interference, preventing displacement and ensuring proper alignment with the back support.

 The Universal Headrest Mount provides a stable, standardized interface for attaching most industry headrest systems.
 Designed for seamless compatibility and easy installation, it allows clinicians to position the headrest precisely for optimal comfort, alignment, and support.
 Ideal for users requiring consistent head and neck positioning throughout the day.